 Step 1 Saute Garlic – In a large skillet or wok over medium high heat add Sesame Oil.
 Olive oil can be used also.
 Swirl to coat bottom.
 Saute garlic 2 minutes until fragrant.

 Step 2 – Add Water or Broth to the pan.
+Instead of 2 cups water or broth I use just 1 cup.
 Bring to a Boil.

 Step 3 – Add Ingredients for Sauce – Add Soy Sauce, Fish Sauce, Rice Vinegar and White Part of Chopped Scallions to pan and stir.